BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 [Lune's BG3 Blender Animation Template.](https://www.nexusmods.com/baldursgate3/mods/5494)

 > This tutorial assumes you have some basic knowledge of how to navigate the Blender interface.
-If you need a refresher you an refer to the ["Interface Overview"](https://www.youtube.com/watch?v=8XyIYRW_2xk) by the Blender Foundation.
+If you need a refresher you can refer to the ["Interface Overview"](https://www.youtube.com/watch?v=8XyIYRW_2xk) by the Blender Foundation.
 If you have no experience at all in Blender I recommend the classic [“How to Create a Donut”](https://www.youtube.com/watch?v=B0J27sf9N1Y) introductory tutorial series by Blender Guru, which has been updated for the latest version of Blender.
 {.is-info}